World Muscle Power Classic: History

 By the late 1990s, although regarded highly still, the WMPC profile appeared to dip.
 In 1998 for example it was advertised that the winner was guaranteed a place at the World's Strongest Man competition, whereas in the 1980s and early 90s it was much more than a qualifier for the more prestigious competition, but a second world title.
 The profile of strength athletics in general waned in the late 1990s with less coverage on television and many events suffered, including WMPC.
 In 2000 there was no event held.
 However, in 2001 it returned.
 At this time a Strongman Super Series had emerged, an attempt to heighten the profile of the sport once more, and although the WMPC did not feature as part of the point scoring events on that tour, it was advertised as the Scottish Grand Prix.
 In 2002, the WMPC, also referred to as the Aberdeen Grand Prix, was part of the Strongman Super Series in that year.
 Although still known as the WMPC, being part of a Super Series was a far cry from its grander position in the 1980s and 1990s.
 It fell from the list of Super Series events in 2003, and no event was planned in Scotland.
 At this time, the town of Dolbeau-Mistassini, Quebec stepped in.
 Here, a reputation had been building for a number of years as a host venue for quality strength athletics and they jumped at the chance of hosting a reinvigorated WMPC.
 It lasted for two years in this venue but 2004 was its last outing.

 At this juncture the world of strength athletics had been damaged by the split between IFSA and the World's Strongest Man with more than one organisation claiming to be the only official worldwide body.
 An unfortunate casualty of the rift was the WMPC.
-It is notable that the five time WSM champion Mariusz Pudzianowski, was never able to capture the WMPC title.